Bling meets K-pop: LVMH fund invests in Psy producer YG

 "It hasn't been that long that South Korean cultural projects have shown profit, but returns are improving and foreign investors are showing more interest, especially for success cases like YG," James Park, director-general at the Korea Venture Capital Association, said last week.

-Shares in YG had lost more than half their value from a 2012 peak before local media last week reported a possible investment by LVMH's funding arm, as investor concerns about the continued profitability from K-pop deflated previous bullish valuations.

-However, it has been more proactive at diversifying beyond music than rival management agencies S.M.
-Entertainment and JYP Entertainment Corp.

-Shares in YG rose 3.1 percent, beating a 0.1 drop in the wider KOSDAQ, ahead of Wednesday's announcement, and are up 13 percent since reports of the possible investment.
+Shares in YG rose 3.1 percent, beating a 0.1 drop in the wider KOSDAQ, ahead of Wednesday's announcement.

-Yang has been a judge on talent search show K-Pop Star since 2011 and has led YG's nascent expansion into actor management.
-YG's artists are often seen as having a high level of creative control by the heavily produced standards of K-pop.

-Earlier this month, Chinese internet portal Sohu.com invested 15 billion won in South Korean talent agency Keyeast Co Ltd through a subsidiary, becoming its second-largest shareholder.
-Keyeast manages Kim Soo-hyun, one of the stars of blockbuster K-drama "My Love from the Star."

 (Additional reporting by Hyunjoo Jin; Editing by Tony Munroe and Matt Driskill)